yogiben/meteor-autoform-map/README.md

-meteor-autoform-map
+Autoform Map
 ===================

-Google maps input for Meteor Autoform
+Custom input type for Meteor Autoform Package

+1) Click on map
+2) Search for location
+3) Geolocation asks for users location (optional in schema)

+Saved as a `lat,lon` comma separated value